 Abstract.
-Robot Club Toulon Middle-size league (MSL) team is a new team aiming at participating in the RoboCup 2020.
-For our second participation, our robots have been entirely redesigned.
+Robot Club Toulon Middle-size league (MSL) team is a young team aiming at participating in the RoboCup 2022.
+For this edition, our robots have been entirely redesigned.
 This paper explains the major changes in our robots, and focus on changes that have not been tested yet by the MSL RoboCup community.